PereViader/ManualDi/README.md

 ## Simple Chain [🔗](https://github.com/PereViader/ManualDi/blob/main/ManualDi.Main/ManualDi.Main.Benchmark/SimpleBenchmark.cs)

-In this benchmark there is a chain of 100 services being bound and resolved.
-This means that each service dependends only on the next one in the chain.
-The root service in the chain is a bound as Single, meaning that it will reuse the object graph on the second resolution.
+In this benchmark, a chain of 100 services is bound and resolved, with each service depending solely on the next one in the sequence.
+The root service in the chain is bound as a Singleton, ensuring that the object graph is reused during the second resolution.

-- Combined GC consumption for the setup and resolution is 7,33 times lower
+ - Combined GC consumption for setup and resolution is reduced by 7.33 times.
-- Object graph resolution is 7,9 times faster
+ - Object graph resolution is 7.9 times faster.
-- Disposal is 17 times faster
+ - Disposal speed is 17 times faster.
-- Setup is 1,2 times faster
+ - Setup is 1.2 times faster.
-- Repeated access is equivalent
+ - Repeated access performance remains equivalent.

 ```
 | Method                           | Mean          | Error       | StdDev       | Median          | Gen0   | Gen1   | Allocated |